pjn51/brainweb-2/Literature & Reference/Bolshevism - Road to Revolution (1999).md

 While the events of the revolution had moved the base of the Mensheviks far to the left, the top Mensheviks began moving back to the right almost immediatley.
 The RSDLP had re-combined, but there was now a serious internal division between reformist and revolutionary wings.
 The Mensheviks won control of most of the organization at the Fourth Party Congress because many Bolsheviks had been arrested en route to the Congress.

 ## The Debate on the Land Question
-Some were in favor of dividing up the land among the peasants, while Lenin was in favor of direct nationalization.
+Some were in favor of dividing up the land among the peasants, while Lenin was in favor of direct [[economic planning|nationalization]].
 He said that while the conditions for socialism in Russia were absent, the vanguard should take up the task of attempting a socialist transformation of society, and rely on a socialist revolution in Europe to carry them to the finish line.

 ## Bolshevism and Menshevism
 The RSDLP had grown quite large, but paradoxically its influence among the masses had decreased.
 The revolution had brought together all the advanced workers and youth and they were now consolidated in the party.
 However, the masses were disengaging from politics, and settling into a mood of apathy.